ambanigaming0/Privacy-Policy/Privacy-Policy.md

 **Last Updated: June 7, 2024**

-Secured Bot is committed to protecting your privacy.
+Bot is committed to protecting your privacy.
 This policy explains how we collect, use, and share your personal information.

 **Information We Collect:**